olcf/olcf-user-docs/data/index.rst

     Files within "Work" directories (i.e., Member Work, Project Work, World Work) are *not* backed up and are *purged* on a regular basis according to the timeframes listed above.

 .. tip::
     If your home directory reaches its quota, your batch jobs might fail with the error ``cat: write error: Disk quota exceeded``.
 This error may not be intuitive, especially if your job exclusively uses work areas that are well under quota.
 The error is actually related to your home directory quota.
-Sometimes, batch systems write temporary files to the home directory (for example, on Summit LSF writes temporary data in ``~/.lsbatch``), so if the home directory is over quota and that file creation fails, the job will fail with the quota error.
+Sometimes, batch systems write temporary files to the home directory, so if the home directory is over quota and that file creation fails, the job will fail with the quota error.

     You can check your home directory quota with the ``quota`` command.
 If it is over quota, you need to bring usage under the quota and then your jobs should run without encountering the ``Disk quota exceeded`` error.